Lisa Posthumus Lyons

-Lisa Posthumus Lyons (born June 12, 1980) is an American politician from Alto, Michigan, and served three terms as a Republican member of the Michigan House of Representatives from District 86 (portions of Ionia and Kent Counties) from 2011 - 2016.
-In 2016 she was elected Kent County Clerk / Register of Deeds.
+Lisa Posthumus Lyons (born June 12, 1980) is an American politician from Alto, Michigan, and served three terms as a Republican member of the Michigan House of Representatives from District 86 (portions of Ionia and Kent Counties) from 2011 to 2016.
+She is currently the elected Kent County Clerk / Register of Deeds.

-The only woman to hold countywide office in Kent County, Michigan, Lyons was named by the Grand Rapids Business Journal as one of The 50 Most Influential Women in West Michigan in 2018.
+Lyons was named by the Grand Rapids Business Journal as one of The 50 Most Influential Women in West Michigan in 2018.

 She is the daughter of Dick Posthumus, who served as Lieutenant Governor of Michigan from 1999 to 2003 and was the Republican nominee for governor in 2002.

 Background

-Posthumus Lyons describes herself as the fourth generation to own their family's farm in Alto.
+Lyons describes herself as the fourth generation to own their family's farm in Alto.
 She graduated from Lowell High School and from Michigan State University with a bachelor's degree in Agricultural and Natural Resources Communications.
 Prior to elected office, Lyons was Director of Public Policy & Community Outreach for the Grand Rapids Association of Realtors.

-Lyons and her husband Brad, who is a deputy sheriff in Kent County, have four children: Easton, Charlie, Gage, and Fisher.
+Career

 Michigan House of Representatives

-In the 2010 general election, Posthumus Lyons beat Frank Hammond with 25,943 votes, to 10,996 for Hammond and 909 for Libertarian Robin VanLoon.
+In the 2010 general election, Lyons beat Frank Hammond with 25,943 votes, to 10,996 for Hammond and 909 for Libertarian Robin VanLoon.
 She was subsequently re-elected in 2012 and 2014.
 During her tenure, she chaired the House standing committees on education and on ethics and elections, and authored 32 Public Acts that were signed into law.

+In 2012, after supporting a right-to-work law, Lisa Posthumus Lyons proposed an amendment exempting corrections officers.
+In response to accusations of conflict of interest regarding her husband's employment as a corrections officer at that time, she said that Democrats had suggested the same sort of legislation in the past, and that her constituency includes hundreds of corrections officers.
+In June 2013, during a school dissolution bill debate, she said "Pigs get fat, hogs get slaughtered" in response to the request that surrounding districts interview the teachers from the dissolving school.
+Many considered her remarks disproportionate to the request, and a former teacher of hers sent a letter condemning her use of the phrase.
+She later clarified that the remarks were meant for lobbyists such as the teachers' union and not the teachers themselves.

-Posthumus Lyons was term-limited in 2016 after serving three terms.
+Lyons was term-limited in 2016 after serving three terms.

-Kent County, Michigan
+Kent County Clerk / Register of Deeds

-In the 2016 General Election, Lyons was elected to the combined office of Kent County Clerk / Register of Deeds with 158,341 votes to Democratic Party candidate Christopher Reader's 115,244 votes, and Libertarian candidate James Lewis' 16,017 votes.
+In the 2016 general election, Lyons was elected to the combined office of Kent County Clerk / Register of Deeds with 158,341 votes to Democratic Party candidate Christopher Reader's 115,244 votes, and Libertarian candidate James Lewis' 16,017 votes.
 She began her four-year term of office in January 2017.
 The Kent County Clerk's Office has three major functions: to manage County elections; to manage vital County records; and to process and maintain all Circuit Court files.
 In Kent County, the Clerk is also the Register of Deeds.
 The Clerk is also the Clerk of the Board of Commissioners, and statutorily serves on numerous County boards and commissions.